Fantastic Beasts: The Crimes of Grindelwald leaves me questioning so much

 One particularly strong feeling I came away with after watching The Crimes of Grindelwald is that Queenie Goldstein (Alison Sudol) was robbed.
 One of the most enchanting and interesting characters from the first film was not given either enough screen time, enough depth or nuance in this sequel.

-Queenie comes face to face with Grindelwald halfway through the film, and immediately knowing who he is, threatens him.
+Queenie comes face-to-face with Grindelwald halfway through the film, and immediately knowing who he is, threatens him.
 But it seems that after just one conversation about how he wants to fight for her right to marry a muggle, she's considering aligning with him.

 This doesn't click properly with what we know of Queenie, because of all the characters ripe for manipulation, she is surely at the bottom of the list.
 She can literally read minds, which means she can see people's true intentions in spite of the words that come out of their mouths.
 Perhaps Grindelwald's mind is impervious to her powers?
 I'd like an explanation, please.

-I'd also like to know what her abandonment of Jacob Kowalski (Dan Fogler) to join Grindelwald's followers means for their relationship.
+I'd also like to know what her abandonment of Jacob Kowalski (Dan Fogler) in order to join Grindelwald's followers means for their relationship.
 Even poor, simple muggle Jacob can tell that Queenie is making a huge mistake.
 Plus, she is effectively abandoning him to join Grindelwald, which seemingly kind of defeats the object.

 Then again, Jacob did begin the movie with his entire mind under an enchantment cast by her, so maybe some separation is a healthy decision for him.

 What are Grindelwald's crimes exactly?
-Where did all these "followers" spring up from?
+Where did all these 'followers' spring up from?

 Maybe I missed something, but Grindelwald's so-called crimes did not actually seem that bad to me?
 OK, he definitely killed the guards who were supposed to keep him imprisoned in the flying carriage.
 And those people whose fancy Parisian mansion he stole.
 And murder and house theft are not unproblematic behaviors, I think we can probably all agree.

-But because of the title of the film, I was expecting the crimes to be greater in number and in scope (the Avada Kedavra murder curse is overused in my opinion).
+But because of the title of the film, I was expecting the crimes to be greater in number and in scope (the Avada Kedavra killing curse is overused in my opinion).
 I was hoping that once Grindelwald escaped, he would be off around the globe on a terrifying, wickedly thought-out spree -- like a magical, malevolent James Moriarty.

 If anything, he really phoned in his criminal instincts and instead spent his time transforming himself into a silver-tongued dictator in waiting.
 And somehow he quickly collected a whole arena's worth of followers.
 Were they always following him?
 Otherwise, where did they spring from?